Azure/azure-sdk-for-js/README.md

 - Installing node.js on **Windows or macOS** is very simple with available installers on the [node.js website](https://nodejs.org).
 If you are using a **linux based OS**, then you can find easy to follow, one step installation instructions over [here](https://nodejs.org/en/download/package-manager/).

 ## Installation ##
+- Installing this library
 ```bash
 npm install @azure/amqp-common
 ```
+- [`rhea-romise`](https://github.com/amqp/rhea-promise) is a peer dependency.
+You need to explicitly install this library as a dependency in your application.

 ## IDE ##
 This sdk has been developed in [TypeScript](https://typescriptlang.org) and has good source code documentation.
 It is highly recommended to use [vscode](https://code.visualstudio.com)